leap-stc/ClimSim/website/CONTRIBUTING.md

 conda activate climsim-docs-env
 ```

-and run the following command to build the website locally
+and run the following command from the repo root directory to build the website locally

 ```bash
 jupyter-book build website